isaacpeterson/offset_simulator/README.md

 Description on the files
 ------------------------

-### initialise_params.R
+### initialise_params_defaults.R

-* set policy parameters and ecology parameters e.g. offset gains structure, ecology size and dimensions etc
+* The default values for parameters used in the simulation e.g. for the number of developments, the counterfactual used in offsetting etc...
+There are many parameters in this file and if you are only changing a subset of them, these can be overwritten using another specified file (see for example initialise_params_scale_paper.R).
+This file can only be used to overwrite parameters in initialise_params_defaults.R and can't be used to define new parameters.

 ### run_offsets_simulation.R

-* inputs policy parameters from initialise_params.R
+* inputs policy parameters from initialise_params_defaults.R (and and specified file for overwritting parameter values)
 * runs simulations from simulation_routines.R
-* collates simulation outputs with collate_routines.R and plot_routines.R
+* collates simulation outputs with collate_routines.R

 ### plot_collated_realisations.R